Flyander/TregorTransport/README.md

 # TregorTransport

 ### What's TregorLauncher ?
-<p>TregorTransport is a set of 3 software (website, mobile application et Windows software) for help company to manage public transport.</p>
+<p>TregorTransport is a set of 3 software (website, mobile application et Windows software) for help a company to manage public transport.</p>

 ### Features
  * Mobile application for help users to helps users find the most suitable bus line.